Visual Resources Curator

 (413) 597-2395 · [email protected]

-Before joining the Art Department staff Chuck worked professionally as a modern and ballet dancer and has taught dance for several years.
-Chuck has a BFA from SUNY Purchase and a MFA from Smith College both in dance.
-Though the Visual Resources Center is his full-time commitment, Chuck does occasionally perform and teach in the community.
+Before joining the Art Department staff, Chuck worked professionally as a modern and ballet dancer and has taught dance throughout his career.
+He has a BFA from SUNY Purchase and a MFA from Smith College both in dance.
+Chuck continues to perform and teach in the community.